-The autonomous trajectory generation (ATG) layer fits a feasible trajectory through the way-points even while satisfying the state, control input, and spatial constraints.
-Trajectory generation is commonly based on minimization of a given criterion such as time between the way points, fuel consumption, or low exposure to known stationary threats, and can be generated either on-line or off-line.
+The role of this layer is to fit a feasible trajectory through the way-points even while satisfying the state, control input, and spatial constraints.
+Trajectory generation is commonly based on minimization of a given criterion (e.g. time between the way points, fuel consumption, or low exposure to known stationary threats), and can be generated either on-line or off-line.
 In the case of failures, upsets, or other anticipated or unanticipated events, the path planning layer automatically reconfigures the desired path by modifying the way-points, while the trajectory generation layer fits a feasible trajectory that is achievable under the circumstances.

-In this project, we have explored trajectory generation algorithms based on splines and higher order polynomials [17].
+We have developed several trajectory generation algorithms based on splines and higher-order polynomials.